billthefarmer/blog/blog/content/post/2015-04-17-slow-cooked-lamb.md

   4. Pour some olive oil over the top.
   5. Put on a slow heat for three hours or so, longer if using a slow cooker.

-The type of rocket Gorgio bought in the market doesn&#8217;t seem to be available from UK supermarkets.
+The type of rocket Gorgio bought in the market doesn&rsquo;t seem to be available from UK supermarkets.
 Spring greens could be substituted.

  [1]: http://www.bbc.co.uk/iplayer/episode/b052sht5/italy-unpacked-series-3-1-from-the-stones-to-the-stars